The Making of an Archive

 Presented in collaboration with Gendai Gallery (Toronto)

-Curated/ produced by Maiko Tanaka, Vanessa Kwan and Dan Pon
+Curated/ produced by Vanessa Kwan and Dan Pon, in collaboration with Maiko Tanaka

 There were two main catalysts for the initiation of Jacqueline Hoàng Nguyễn’s project, The Making of an Archive.
 One was the photo albums of the artist’s father, an amateur photographer who took countless snapshots of his daily life when he first immigrated to Canada in the 70’s.
 The second was the research Nguyễn did for 1967: A People Kind of Place, her sci-fi documentary and part of her project Space Fiction & the Archives, created out of archival material the artist found of Canada’s centennial, which celebrated the implementation of the country’s point-based immigration system.
 Her research into various national archives for the film—from the Canadian Broadcasting Corporation, the National Film Board and the Library and Archives Canada, in Ottawa—turned up surprisingly very little under searches for “multiculturalism” and hardly any evidence of the everyday lives of immigrants in Canada who came to live under this new system.